Réno-Dépôt: Acquisition and expansion outside Quebec

 In April 1997, the two majority shareholders of Réno-Dépôt Inc., the Michaud family and Molson Companies Limited, sold their interest in the company to the French group Castorama.
 In 1998, the British group Kingfisher plc acquired a large block of shares from Castorama to become the majority shareholder.
 In 1999, Réno-Dépôt opened a location in LaSalle and, the following year, entered the Ontario market under the English-language banner The Building Box.

 In September 2003, Rona Inc. acquired Réno-Dépôt; following the merger, the Ontario-based Building Box stores were re-branded as Rona Home & Garden.
 The purchase was part of a plan to establish more "big box" stores to accompany its smaller specialty outlets and compete with the U.S.-based chain The Home Depot.

+Relaunch, closure

 In 2013, in the wake of cuts across the company, the Réno-Dépôt chain was re-positioned as a discount wholesale-focused banner with a reduced product selection.
 In 2015, Rona announced that the brand would expand outside of Quebec with the re-opening of shuttered Rona locations in Calgary and Aurora, Ontario as Reno-Depot.
 However, both locations were announced for closure in 2018 and 2019 respectively, leaving the chain once again restricted to Quebec.

-RONA+

-On March 21, 2024, Réno-Dépôt Hull was converted to RONA+ Hull.

-On April 25, 2024, Réno-Dépôt Charlemagne & Réno-Dépôt Sherbrooke were converted to RONA+ Charlemagne & RONA+ Sherbrooke.

-On September 26, 2024, Rona indicated its intentions to rebrand all remaining Réno-Dépôt stores to RONA+ as of October 10, 2024.
-The renodepot.com website would close and redirect customers to rona.ca.
+In 2024, Rona began to once again phase out the banner, this time in favour of its flagship Rona+ banner (which originally replaced Lowe's Canada after its acquisition by Sycamore Partners).
+This process began with the Hull store on March 2024, and the Charlemagne and Sherbrooke locations in April.
+In October 2024, all remaining Réno-Dépôt stores were replaced by Rona+.